DawoodKhan5218/CredSniper/README.md

 ⚠️ Legal Notice

 FOR AUTHORIZED SECURITY TESTING ONLY
 Use only on networks you own or have explicit permission to test.
-Unauthorized access is illegal.

 ---